kubernetes/minikube/site/content/en/docs/commands/node.md

 ```
       --delete-on-failure   If set, delete the current cluster if start fails and try again.
 Defaults to false.
   -h, --help                help for start
-      --name string         The name of the node to start
 ```

 ### Options inherited from parent commands